 In England it was illegal for brewers to make their own barrels.
 This was to protect the livlihood of coopers.

-Brandenberg prohibited illicit brewing to protect the municipal economy, which relied on beer revenues.
-And, of course, to increase tax revenue.
+Brandenberg prohibited illicit brewing to protect the municipal government.
+It relied on beer revenues.

 Brandenberg prohibited both brewing and serving alcohol on Sundays and high holy days.